KTStephano/Haskell/README.md

 Integer operations (+,-,*,exponentiation) have been implemented, but other things including division that Haskell easily allows you to do with large integers have been left out.

-The biggest area that has been entirely untouched that is firmly entrenched in Haskell at this point are things like Monads, MonadTransformers, etc. I have done some research into this area and experimented a little, and from what I understand these things can be done in C++ but it will require significantly more time to actually implement.
+The biggest area that I've left entirely untouched that is firmly entrenched in Haskell at this point are things like Monads, MonadTransformers, etc. I have done some research into this area and experimented a little, and from what I understand these things can be done in C++ but it will require significantly more time to actually implement.
 Unfortunately I am not (yet) convinced that it can be done in a way that looks and feels clean to use in C++.